 The Galata Tower is one of Istanbul’s many famous works of architecture that dominates the landscape.
 Galata Kulesi (as it’s locally known) is a stone structure with a conical roof rising 220 above the ground.

-The viewing platform, at 66m up, offers visitors a fantastic panoramic view of the city, from which you can take in other impressive buildings such as the Blue Mosque, the Galata Bridge and the Golden Horn waterway.
+The viewing platform, at 66m up, offers visitors a fantastic panoramic view of Istanbul, from which you can take in other impressive buildings such as the Blue Mosque, the Galata Bridge and the Golden Horn waterway.

 Shopping in Istiklal Street